-The afternoon sun embellished the threads of my linen shirt as it dried on the rooftop clothesline.
-This was my chance to snap one of those ‘artsy’ photos.
-I raced down the stairs of my daughters apartment to grab my camera.
+The afternoon sun embellishes the delicate threads of my linen shirt as it dries on the rooftop clothesline of my daughter’s apartment in Barcelona.
+This was my chance to snap one of those ‘artsy’ photos I always want to take.
+I race down the stairs to grab my camera.

-A pang of guilt griped my throat as he reacted with kindness to my unrehearsed theatrics.
-I knew I was on a slippery slope when I overheard him radio ahead for a wheelchair.
+A pang of guilt gripes my throat as he reacts with kindness to my unrehearsed foot theatrics.
+I recognize I’m on a slippery slope to hell, when I overhear him radio ahead for a wheelchair..
 Seriously, all I wanted was an opening near the front of the line.
-I was desperate people, I NEEDED to get to Paris.
-(Ok so ‘need’ is a slight exaggeration)

-After the customary security pat down, my escort rolled me the 10 min to gate D42, she handed me off to a cheery gentleman in a green onesie with matching reflective vest.
-He wheeled me in the opposite direction to a service elevator where we descended 3 floors to the tarmac below.
-After loading me into a wheelchair van, he drove to the base of the stairs of the waiting plane.
-To make maters worse, the able-bodied passengers had been delayed boarding until I arrived.
-They were crammed into a humid transfer-bus, waiting on my arrival.
-The jumpsuit clad chaperone graciously offered his arm and guided me up the stairs to my appointed seat.
+After the customary security pat down, my unwitting partner in crime, rolls me to gate D42 where the flight is now boarding.
+She waits with me while the gate attendant calls ahead and then she hands me and my chair to a cheery gentleman in a green onesie with matching reflective vest.
+He in turn wheels me in the opposite direction of the gate, to a service elevator where we descended 3 floors to the tarmac below.
+After loading me into a large van, he drives to the base of the waiting plane.
+To make matters worse, the able-bodied passengers have been delayed boarding because of ME AND MY ANKLE.
+They are crammed into a humid transfer-bus, awaiting my acting debut.
+The jumpsuit clad chaperone graciously offers his arm and guides me up the stairs to my appointed seat.